Listen to the interview of Prof Meibom at the Geneva Science and Diplomacy Anticipator (GESDA) inaugural summit in October.

 The Transnational Red Sea Center is a scientific research center created in 2019 at the Ecole Polytechnique fédérale in Lausanne (EPFL) with the official support of the Swiss Foreign Ministry.
 An independent and not-for-profit organization, the Center capitalizes on Switzerland’s neutrality, its longstanding tradition of promoting dialogue and its reputation for scientific excellence in order to bridge science and diplomacy for the future of coral reefs.
 In the Red Sea and beyond.

-The Transnational Red Sea Center is planning a series of expeditions on board the Swiss sailboat Fleur de Passion, as the first phase of its long-term vision.
-The 33-meter long ketch will be the logistical platform for scientific work and the flagship for outreach activities at the regional and global level.
-These expeditions are scheduled to start in July 2021 and take place over the summers of 2021-2024, when the water temperature in the region is at its highest.
+From 2022 to 2025, the Transnational Red Sea Center is planning a series of scientific expeditions along the Red Sea coastlines, as the first phase of its long-term vision.
+These expeditions which will also include outreach activities at the regional and global level are to take place over the summers of 2022-2025, when the water temperature in the region is at its highest.
 Their ambition is to progressively cover the ca. 4’500 km coastline of the eight Red Sea countries: Egypt, Eritrea, Israel, Jordan, Saudi Arabia, Sudan, Yemen, and Djibouti.

 Since the early 2010s, pioneering scientific studies have gradually revealed to the world the excep-tional resistance of the corals of the Gulf of Aqaba (and by extension the Red Sea) to climate change, due to their specific genetics.
 The origins of this unique characteristic, which makes the Red Sea the last ‘refuge’ for corals in the world, lie in the fact that Red Sea corals have progres-sively and very slowly recolonised this environment, which became a sea again at the end of the last Ice Age, from the Indian Ocean.
 In their slow northward migration, they have gradually adaptedto the extreme temperature conditions that prevail in the Bab el-Mandeb, the strait that separates the Red Sea from the Indian Ocean.